← Back to 2Timer

 3. load them into FinishLynx

-4. confirm event numbers and identities match
+4. confirm event numbers and entries match

 Result Imports